 - Failure to communicate with family and doctors about changes in condition

 - Providing nursing home patients with substandard care

 - Wrongful death

 Neglected, and threatened, nursing home residents may suffer physically and emotionally.
 Painful bedsores, broken bones, or even premature death can result from neglectful and outright abusive treatment.

 Visible injuries are the type that you will pick up on right away.
 Examples are broken bones, cuts, scars, and bed sores.

-Neglect type injuries are more subtle and more difficult to see.
-These include insufficient food, water, and bathing opportunities, failure to change the resident’s underclothes in a timely manner if using the toilet is an issue, failure to supply adequate bathing supplies such as shampoo and soap, failure to properly assist the resident who needs help bathing, eating, walking, and verbal abuse.
+Neglect type injuries include insufficient food, water, and bathing opportunities, failure to change the resident’s underclothes in a timely manner if using the toilet is an issue, failure to supply adequate bathing supplies such as shampoo and soap, failure to properly assist the resident who needs help bathing, eating, walking, and verbal abuse.

 Families need to know that that their elderly mother, father, aunt, uncle or dear, older friend is safe and well cared for.
 When an elderly Mainer is injured in a Nursing Home through neglect, you will benefit from legal help to recover compensation for the injury, for costs and the dignity an elderly loved one deserves.
 If your loved one has fallen victim to abuse or neglect in a nursing home setting, call Briggs and Wholey.
 We have assisted clients and obtain successful results from nursing homes that have caused injury to residents through neglectful care.

 Maine has special rules and procedures for bringing a claim against a Maine nursing home.
 Many Maine attorneys are unfamiliar with these important legal requirements.
 At Briggs & Wholey we are very familiar with Maine’s special nursing home malpractice rules, and are often referred cases by other attorneys.